Muslim, woman and South Asian: 'Ms Marvel', Marvel’s latest superhero, makes her debut | Entertainment

 “It’s so wonderful and it truly sets the example for other studios and other people to kind of tell their own stories because obviously Ms Marvel cannot represent every single South Asian Muslim person, but it’s a start and it’s a good start,” the actor said in a recent global roundtable interview.

-An avid gamer, the cleverly named Kamala, synthesising in her moniker various identities of region and religion, is a Captain Marvel fan with an overactive imagination.
+An avid gamer and voracious fan-fiction scribe, the cleverly named Kamala, synthesising in her moniker various identities of region and religion, is a Captain Marvel fan with an overactive imagination.
 She feels she doesn’t fit in at school and sometimes even at home until she gets superpowers like the heroes she’s always looked up to.

 The series, which also references Partition, has already caught the attention of Marvel’s South Asian fans, particularly those living in India and Pakistan, for its numerous Bollywood and Shah Rukh Khan mentions, its positive focus on Islam as a religion and the familiar areas of conflict between parents and their children.
 There is a smattering of Hindi – the father goes ‘Chak De Phatte’ at one point -- plenty of love and food too.